 Single touch payroll (STP) was passed last year to improve transparency and ease the burden of employers and individuals who are sending information to multiple government agencies.
 The system synchorises the sending of payroll information, including wages, salary payments, and superannuations to the ATO, with their payment time.

 Companies who have not yet transitioned to the STP reporting have until July 1 to do so.

 Employers with one to four employees have until 28 February 2020 to apply for the quarterly reporting concession.
 After this date, only those micro employers with extenuating circumstances will be considered.
 Exemptions for closely held payees, like family members working in the business, also end in July.
 The full penalty for small businesses will come into effect from 1 July 2020.

 Getting on top of tax obligations saves the business owner stress, time, and money because tax affects cash flow.
 Taxes are necessary and unavoidable.
-Because tax payments involve shelling out money, there is a tendency that not being prepared can either drain your cash flow or result to you incurring penalties for late payments.
+Because tax payments involve shelling out money, being unprepared can either drain your cash flow or result to you incurring penalties for late payments.
 It is thus never too early to organise tax payments.